judyohjo/web/README.md

 # Programming language
 - HTML/CSS frontend language for design of the website
 - PHP script language
-- SQL database language
+- SQL database language for storing student data
-- Using Visual Studio Code
+- (Software used) Using Visual Studio Code

 # Systems / Data / Security